 The Billing Portal displays recent and past statements and/or invoices for your subscriber to view and save as PDF.
 This alleviates individual requests from subscribers to have copies of statements/invoices sent.
 Note that view is for the legacy statement-based architecture.
 A section on the Relationship Invoicing view is below.

 Statements and invoices will inherit certain attributes depending on whether or not they have been paid.

-- Green Checkmark: Indicates a statement or invoice has been paid; invoices by default will have this symbol.
+- Green Checkmark: Indicates a statement that has been paid; invoices by default will have this symbol.

 Your subscriber can elect whether the view their statement directly in the user interface, or elect to download a PDF version.
 Furthermore, you can decide to display or hide $0 product line items on invoices and statements in statements setting.